 When they engage in this sort of behavior, insurance companies are denying you the service you pay for.
 It is even more unacceptable for them to do so at a time of severe need after a natural disaster of record-setting proportions.

 Many insurance providers have been accused by policyholders of denying storm-related claims unfairly.
 They include:

 - Chubb Group

 - Ace Group

 If your insurance provider has unfairly denied a claim you submitted to cover the devastating losses caused by Hurricane Sandy, contact us today to discuss your case.
 Consultations are free.
-One of our attorneys will outline your legal options and tell you what Oshman & Mirisola can do to help you seek the funds you deserve from your insurance provider to get your home or business back to what it once was.
+One of our attorneys will outline your legal options and tell you what The Oshman Firm can do to help you seek the funds you deserve from your insurance provider to get your home or business back to what it once was.

 Latest news regarding Hurricane Sandy insurance claims:

 - Denied Hurricane Insurance Claims are Nothing New